praths007/praths007/README.md

 # Hi there, I'm Prathmesh! 👋

 ## About Me
 Welcome to my GitHub profile!
 I'm Prathmesh, a data enthusiast who loves turning data into actionable insights.
-With a background strong background in data science and computer engineering, I enjoy tackling complex problems and finding innovative solutions.
+With a strong background in data science and computer engineering, I enjoy tackling complex problems and finding innovative solutions.

 - 🔭 Currently at Walmart Global Tech as a Senior Data Scientist
-- 🌱 Always learning, currently diving deeper into advanced machine learning and optimization
+- 🌱 Always learning, currently diving deeper into advanced machine learning, GenAI and optimization
 - 👯 Open to collaborating on exciting data science and machine learning projects
-- 💬 Feel free to ask me about Python, PySpark, R, SQL, and all things machine learning
+- 💬 Feel free to ask me about Python, MLOps, GenAI and all things machine learning
 - 📫 Reach me at: [prathmesh.savale@utexas.edu](mailto:prathmesh.savale@utexas.edu)
 - ⚡ Fun fact: I love video games